What is vertebrobasilar insufficiency?

 - sudden, severe weakness throughout your body, which is called a drop attack

 - difficulty swallowing

-- computed tomography (CT) scan or magnetic resonance imaging (MRI) to look at the vessels at the back of the brain
+- CT or MRI scans to look at the blood vessels at the back of your brain

 - blood tests to evaluate clotting ability

 - echocardiogram (ECG)